YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_gbldir** (gtmgbldir) specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
 A global directory maps global variables to physical database files, and is required to access M global variables.
 Users who maintain multiple global directories use this environment variable to conveniently choose one to use from the time of process startup.
 To automate this definition, define ydb_gbldir in the user's login file.
 The SET command can alter the value of $ZGBLDIR in an active process.

 **ydb_gdscert** (gtm_gdscert) specifies the initial setting that controls whether YottaDB processes should test updated database blocks for structural damage.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", YottaDB performs a block-level integrity check on every block as a process commits it.
-Within a running process, VIEW "GDSCERT":value controls this setting By default, YottaDB does not check database blocks for structural damage, because the impact on performance is usually unwarranted.
+Within a running process, VIEW "GDSCERT":value controls this setting.
+By default, YottaDB does not check database blocks for structural damage, because the impact on performance is usually unwarranted.

 **ydb_icu_version** (gtm_icu_version) specifies the MAJOR VERSION and MINOR VERSION numbers of the desired ICU.
 For example "3.6" denotes ICU-3.6.
 If $ydb_chset has the value "UTF-8", YottaDB requires libicu with version 3.6 or higher.
 If you must chose between multiple versions of libicu or if libicu has been compiled with symbol renaming enabled, YottaDB requires ydb_icu_version to be explicitly set.
 Please see the section on `"Configuring and operating YottaDB with Unicode Support" <https://docs.yottadb.com/AdminOpsGuide/basicops.html#configuring-and-operating-yottadb-with-unicode-support-optional>`_ for more information.